Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Method

 \cref{SUTV,NUC,Positivity} are standard causal assumptions for DTRs literature and one could refer to \citet{rubin_bayesian_1978,robins_causal_1997,chakraborty_statistical_2013} for more discussions.
-In particular, Assumptions 2 and 3 hold if the data are obtained from a sequential multiple assignment randomized trial (SMART).
-Assumption 4 captures the acute risk property of chronic diseases.
-That is, for the same individual, the adverser risk in each stage is caused by his/her most recent treatment.
-As an additional note, we can further assume that $R_t$ is positive and bounded away from zero after shifting both $R_t$ and $\tau_t$ by one same constant without changing the problem of interest.
+In particular, \cref{NUC,Positivity} hold if the data are obtained from a SMART. \cref{ACUTE} captures the acute risk property of chronic diseases.
+That is, for the same individual, the adverse risk in each stage is caused by his/her most recent treatment. {We note that \cref{ACUTE} does not imply $R_t$ is Markovian and independent of $H_t$.
+In general, $R_t$ will be a function of $H_t$ for $t=1,..,T$.} As an additional note, we can further assume that $R_t$ is positive and bounded away from zero after shifting both $R_t$ and $\tau_t$ by one same constant without changing the problem of interest.